epartakki/pokemongame/README.md

 - Bulbasaur (Grass)

-*Description of how to play still needs to be added in this ReadMe, but you can follow instructions when you run the `.py` file.*
+*Description of how to play still needs to be added in this README, but you can follow instructions when you run the `.py` file.*